-Nitrogen Strategy #3 – Take Better Care of Your N Investment
+Nitrogen Strategy #3 – Protect Your N Investment All Season

-These variables, largely driven by unpredictable weather, make it essential to monitor N throughout the year.
-The chart below shows estimated soil nitrogen in the top 2 feet throughout the year for a given soil type (each line represents a different year and its weather).
-Each year the same applications are made (100 lbs N/ac before planting, 100 lbs N/ac as side dress).
+The chart above shows estimated soil nitrogen in the top 2 feet throughout the year for a given soil type (each line represents a different year and its weather).
+Each year the same applications are made (100 lbs/ac before planting, 100 lbs N/ac as side-dress).
 As you can see, there was a 60 lb N/ac swing at VT on the same soil type from one year to the next (dot represents VT each year).
 If this grower hadn’t adjusted his N plan in-season, he would have left thousands of dollars of yield potential on the table.

-Dealing with volatile weather can be hard, but to help you, the Granular Agronomy team of local Certified Service Agents partners with farmers to marry data science with deep agronomic education and hours of field work to produce prescriptions designed to meet a growers yield goals without over application of nitrogen.
-They are your source in-season to help answer questions such as:
+While you can’t control the weather, you can combat its effects and protect your N investment.
+Granular Agronomy CSAs partner with farmers to marry data science with deep agronomic education and hours of fieldwork to produce prescriptions designed to meet a grower’s yield goals without over-application of nitrogen.

 - What effect did that 4” rain have on my nitrogen levels?